-Anyway, I point this out to him and he agreed.
+Anyway, I pointed this out to him and he agreed.
 He said he never considered what we had just spoke about and then he said he was sorry.
-He told me had he considered all this, he may well have reach a different conclusion.
+He told me had he considered all this, he may well have reached a different conclusion.

 I'm not saying that number 1 didn't deserve to be number 1, I'm just saying he didn't deserve it for the reasons given.
-My friend concurred and I believe he was sincere.
+My friend concurred, and I believed he was sincere.
 He added, "Perhaps you should have asked before I prepared the evaluation, better yet you should have periodically asked about your performance."
-It was a Good point, if you wanted to know, you should ask.
+It was a Good point, If you want to know, you should ask.

-I need to point out that there were about twenty people that prepared evaluations.
-More than ninety-five percent of the comments were positive and the grades were high.
-In general, my work and leadership was thought of as good and appreciated.
+I need to point out that there were about twenty people that prepared the evaluations.
+More than ninety-five percent of the comments were positive, and the grades were high.
+In general, my work and leadership were thought of as good and appreciated.
 Although there were only a few negative comments, made by two or three individuals, I (mistakenly) focused on them.
-I have since observed, from evaluations I've prepared and as an facilitator of growth seminars, where chosen individuals prepare profiles for the attendee, that there is a phenomenon of reacting to the few negative comments among the many good ones.
+I have since observed, from evaluations I've prepared and as a facilitator of growth seminars, where chosen individuals prepare profiles for the attendee, that there is a phenomenon of reacting to the few negative comments among the many good ones.
 I know now that the negative comments were made, for the most part, by subordinates that resented me.
-What I failed to do at the time was determine if they were true, a perception or malicious.
+What I failed to do at the time was determine if they were true, a perception, or malicious.

 If you should have an evaluation like mine (the 360 degree) or attend a seminar that has people prepare your personal profile from their perspective, I would suggest that you read the positive first, then the negative and then go back and reread the positive.
 Before doing anything, give them some thought and yourself time to accept/understand them.
 Basically, keep things in perspective.